kasti0/Hackintosh_Lenovo-IdeaPad-330s-15ikb/README.md

 Follow the vanilla OpenCore guide by Dortania to set everything up: https://dortania.github.io/OpenCore-Install-Guide/

-*DISCLAIMER: Most of the Kexts and ACPI files which are used for this project are pre-built and it´s not my intention to take fales credit for them.
-I try to link to all original files and creators or guides where I took them from.*
+*DISCLAIMER: Most of the Kexts and ACPI files which are used for this project are pre-built and it´s not my intention to take false credit for them.
+I try to link to all original files and creators or guides where I took the files from.*

 *Note: Files marked with a (e) are essential for booting, all other are providing extra functionality or fixing issues.*